-- We asked the QAS reviewers who conducted the most recent external QAS reviews to certify that they had no impairments to their independence.
-The QAS reviewers provided us with this certification. - We toured the Laboratory building and interviewed the CODIS Administrator to determine that the facility appeared to have adequate physical access controls in place. - We interviewed the CODIS Administrator and reviewed policies to determine that the Laboratory appeared to have adequate procedures in place to ensure the integrity of physical evidence. - We interviewed the CODIS Administrator and reviewed policies and practices to determine that the Laboratory's policies and practices regarding the separation of known and unknown samples during the analysis process appeared to be adequate. - We interviewed the CODIS Administrator and toured the Laboratory to determine that the Laboratory appeared to be in compliance with forensic standards governing the retention of samples and extracts after analysis. - We interviewed the Laboratory's DNA Technical Leader (Training) and reviewed documentation to determine that the Laboratory outsourced DNA samples for analysis.
-We verified the contractor had undergone a QAS audit before the contract began and that the Laboratory had reviewed the quality of the contractor's work in accordance with the FBI's QAS. - We interviewed the CODIS Administrator and reviewed documentation to determine that the Laboratory reviews 100 percent of the outsourced work performed by the contractor, which includes an analyst review of raw data in Genotyper and Genescan printouts. - We interviewed the Laboratory's DNA Technical Leader (Training) and reviewed documentation to determine that the Laboratory had conducted five site visits of the outsourced Laboratory within the last 4 years.
+- reviewers.
+The Laboratory provided the most recent QAS Review Reports to the FBI within the required 30 days. - We asked the QAS reviewers who conducted the most recent external QAS review to certify that they had no impairments to their independence.
+The QAS reviewers provided us with this certification. - We toured the Laboratory building and interviewed the CODIS Administrator to determine that the facility appeared to have adequate physical access controls in place. - We toured the Laboratory building and reviewed policies to determine that the Laboratory appeared to have adequate procedures in place to ensure the integrity of physical evidence. - We interviewed the CODIS Administrator and reviewed policies and practices to determine that the Laboratory's policies and practices regarding the separation of known and unknown samples during the analysis process appeared to be adequate. - We interviewed the CODIS Administrator and toured the Laboratory to determine that the Laboratory appeared to be in compliance with forensic standards governing the retention of samples and extracts after analysis. - We interviewed the Laboratory's Crime Laboratory Analyst Supervisor and reviewed documentation to determine that the Laboratory outsourced DNA samples for analysis.
+We verified the contractors had undergone a QAS review before the contracts began and that the Laboratory had reviewed the quality of the contractors' work in accordance with the FBI's QAS. - We interviewed the Laboratory's Crime Laboratory Analyst Supervisor and reviewed documentation to determine that the Laboratory reviews 100 percent of the outsourced work performed by the contractor, which includes an analyst review of raw data in Genotyper and Genescan printouts. - We interviewed the Laboratory's Crime Laboratory Analyst Supervisor and reviewed documentation to determine that the Laboratory had conducted a site visit of each outsourced Laboratory within the last 2 years.